-If you or your loved one was a pedestrian, driver or passenger in a car struck by a hit and run driver, you do not have to feel alone and powerless.
-Contact a hit and run accident & injury lawyer in Fort Lauderdale, FL today.
+If you or your loved one was a pedestrian, driver, or passenger in a car struck by a hit-and-run driver, you do not have to feel alone and powerless.
+Contact a hit-and-run accident & back injury lawyer in Fort Lauderdale, FL, today.

-The Florida legislature has steadily increased criminal penalties for hit and run accidents.
-Despite these legislative efforts, however, The Florida Department of Highway Safety and Motor Vehicles (DHSMV) estimates that nearly 25 percent of all vehicle accidents are hit and run crashes.
+The Florida legislature has steadily increased criminal penalties for hit-and-run accidents.
+Despite these legislative efforts, The Florida Department of Highway Safety and Motor Vehicles (DHSMV) estimates that nearly 25 percent of all vehicle accidents are hit-and-run crashes.
 Sadly, this alarming trend shows no sign of slowing down.

 Criminally Prosecuting the Hit and Run Driver: Does It Help the Victim?